 The inventories of Prestwich residents, there are about thirty of them from 1536 to 1759 in the Lancashire Record Office, will show what the balance was between arable farming and animal husbandry.
 But again, incredible as it may seem, the Wills from Prestwich ( there are over 300 of them between 1536 and 1858 ) and the inventories that accompany some of them have not been used by Prestwich Historians so far.

 Prestwich also had common land however.
 It was the triangle of land between Sheepfoot Lane, Bury Old Road and Middleton Road, variously known as Fohcastle Moor and Prestwich Moor.
 It was finally divided between Crumpsall and Prestwich in 1484 following disputes over turf cutting on the moor.

-The area of Prestwich Moor or Commons was finally enclosed in about 1720.
+The area of Prestwich Moor or Commons was mentioned in the 1663 Terrier as being “newly improved” and it was finally enclosed in about 1720.
 This was during the tenure of the Cokes as Lord of the Manor.